boyanraichev/tat-js/README.md

 ***Element in viewport***

 Use *js-inview* class on an element and when the element is scrolled into the viewport it will gain the *in-viewport* class.
+Additionally, an `inView` event is fired everytime the element enters the viewport.
+The default entrance point is at the bottom of the screen, but you can apply an offset `data-offset="0.5"` with 0 being bottom of the screen and 1 being the top of the screen.